verificarlo/verificarlo/README.md

    $ verificarlo-c main.c -o main --inst-func
 ```

-Once the file is compilated, you can get information on instrumented functions by producing a profile file:
+Once the file is compiled, you can get information on instrumented functions by producing a profile file:

 ```bash
    $ export VFC_BACKENDS="libinterflop_vprec.so --prec-output-file=output.txt" ./main